-The Higher Education Opportunity Act of 2008 (HEOA) requires institutions participating in a Title IV federal student financial aid program, and maintain on campus housing facilities, to establish effective missing student notification policy and procedures.
-Although HEOA requires this policy be established for residential campuses and WMCC is non-residential, within legal limitations, this protocol may also be applied to WMCC within the boundaries of the campus community.
+The Higher Education Opportunity Act of 2008 (HEOA) requires institutions participating in a Title IV federal student financial aid program and maintaining on campus housing facilities to establish effective missing student notification policy and procedures.
+Although WMCC is non-residential, within legal limitations, this protocol may also be applied to WMCC within the boundaries of the campus community.

-While the campus security department and College administration do not have the primary responsibility to investigate a missing student incident involving a student living off-campus, College staff and campus security will assist local authorities in their investigation of an off-campus missing WMCC student.
+While the campus security department and college administration do not have the primary responsibility to investigate a missing student incident involving a student living off-campus, college staff and campus security will assist local authorities in their investigation of an off-campus missing WMCC student.

-For purposes of this policy, a student is defined as missing once College security and/or administration are notified and initiate a formal internal missing person investigation.
+For purposes of this policy, a student is defined as missing once college security and/or administration are notified and initiate a formal internal missing person investigation.
 It is the policy of WMCC to actively investigate any report submitted that describes a missing student incident within the WMCC community.
-The College defines a student to be any person enrolled in any class or program of the College, full or part-time.
+The college defines a student to be any person enrolled in any class or program of the college, full- or part-time.